caroleolivier/caroleolivier.github.io/_posts/2018-03-03-neo4j-graph-database.md

 date: 2018-03-03
 ---

 I went to a very cool meetup this week about [Neo4j](https://neo4j.com/), a graph database.
-It is not something I have had the chance to get my hands on yet, so it was great to get a taste of it.
-This post is a short introduction to graph database and a small example of what one can do with Neo4j.
+It is not something I have had the chance to get my hands on before, so it was great to get a taste of it.
+This post is a short introduction to graph databases and a small example of what one can do with Neo4j.

 ### Graph databases